umfhero/ThoughtsPlus/README.md

 ---

-**CalendarPlus** is a production-ready Windows desktop calendar application engineered for personal productivity, event management, and calendar data visualization.
-V4 is designed to be user-configurable and adaptable to different workflows.
+**CalendarPlus** is a Windows desktop calendar application built for people who are tired of clunky, overcomplicated calendar apps that make adding a simple event feel like filing taxes.

+While other calendar apps are slow, bloated, and require multiple clicks just to add a reminder, CalendarPlus keeps it dead simple: hit a keyboard shortcut, type "Meeting with team next Monday at 10am", and you're done.
+No friction, no fuss, no endless dropdown menus.
+Just fast, intelligent event creation that actually works.

+Built for frictionless event management, quick notes, and constant reminders that actually keep you on track—because life's too short to wrestle with your calendar.

 > **New in V4.5:** Fully user-configurable with your own API keys, GitHub profile and analytics integrations (Only creator stats for now).
 No more hardcoded personal data!